-In most cases, the abscess is so painful your puppy must be anesthetized before the veterinarian can treat him.
+In most cases, the abscess is so painful your dog must be anesthetized before the veterinarian can treat him.
 The fur around the swelling is clipped, and the area disinfected with a surgical scrub solution like betadine.
 Then the wound is lanced, the infection drained, and the abscess is flushed with a solution to clean out the inside of the infected pocket.

-When the abscess is very deep or intrusive, a drain or “wick” may be surgically stitched into place to keep the area draining as the surface skin heals, and prevent the abscess from recurring.
+When the abscess is very deep or intrusive, a drain or “wick” may be surgically stitched in place to keep the area draining as the surface skin heals.
+This can help prevent the abscess from recurring.

 Drainage makes the fur wet and smelly, and the hair can hold the bacteria in place and slow healing.
-Clip long fur away from the area.
+You will need to clip long fur away from the infected area.
 Your veterinarian will still need to evaluate the sore and possibly prescribe medication to fight further infection.

-Prevent abscesses by reducing your pup's chances of injury.
+Prevent abscesses by reducing your dog's chances of injury.
 Neutering or spaying will greatly diminish aggression and subsequent bite wounds.
-Supervise chew objects, and make sure only safe alternatives are offered.
+Also, be sure to supervise chew objects, and make sure only safe alternatives are offered.

 Good dental hygiene and routine care of anal glands will help reduce the chance of abscesses in these areas as well.